aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-save/save-in-the-open-office-xml-docx-dotx-docm-dotm-format/numbering-features-supported-on-docx-export/_index.md

 ﻿---
-title: Numbering Features Supported on DOCX Export
+title: Numbering Features Supported on DOCX Export – Aspose.Words for .NET
+articleTitle: Numbering Features Supported on DOCX Export
+linktitle: Numbering Features Supported on DOCX Export
 description: "Aspose.Words for .NET allows you to work with numbering features supported when saving to Open Office XML 2007 and 2010 format."
 type: docs
 weight: 70